What are genetic disorders?

 What are the resources available at Beaumont?

 Maternal-fetal medicine specialists at Beaumont offer genetic counseling and testing.
-We have multidisciplinary teams of experts that include OB/GYNs, genetic counselors, pediatric cardiologists, surgeons, and neurologists, interventional radiologists, and neonatologists.
+We have multidisciplinary teams of experts that include OB/GYNs, genetic counselors, pediatric cardiologists, surgeons, and neurologists, interventional radiologists,

 We offer reproductive genetic testing and counseling at the Royal Oak Hospital.
 Your doctor may refer you to make an appointment at 248-551-0395.